 My personal favorite in the zircon family - a real mermaid gemstone.
-Commonly heat-treated from brown or colorless zircon, blue zircon tends to be vibrant and bright, like the tropical ocean on a sunny day.
+Commonly heated from brown or colorless zircon, blue zircon tends to be vibrant and bright, like the tropical ocean on a sunny day.
 With its intense fire, some said blue zircon tops even the Queen of all blue gemstones - sapphires!

 Also known as honey zircon, golden zircon is prized for its complex brilliance.
 It often comes from brown zircon that has undergone heat treatment.

 This zircon can be found in nature with its intense fiery glow.
 It’s one of zircon’s colors which can pass heat treatment.

 Rose zircon comes in all shades of pink.
 From dusty pink to fuschia, rose zircon is reminiscent of imperial topaz with its complex radiance.
 It’s commonly heat-treated to achieve the desired shade, but some natural specimens of pink zircon also exist.